chadrem/workers/README.md

 ## Options (defaults below):

     pool = Workers::Pool.new(
       :size => 20,                      # Number of threads to create.
       :logger => nil,                   # Ruby Logger instance.
       :worker_class => Workers::Worker  # Class of worker to use for this pool.
     )

     worker = Workers::Worker.new(
       :logger => nil,                   # Ruby Logger instance.
       :input_queue => nil               # Ruby Queue used for input events.
     )

     timer = Workers::Timer.new(1,
       :logger => nil,                   # Ruby logger instance.
       :repeat => false,                 # Repeat the timer until 'cancel' is called.
       :scheduler => Workers.scheduler,  # The scheduler that manages execution.
       :callback => nil                  # The proc to execute (provide this or a block, but not both).
     )

     timer = Workers::PeriodicTimer.new(1,
       :logger => nil,                   # Ruby logger instance.
       :scheduler => Workers.scheduler,  # The scheduler that manages execution.
       :callback => nil                  # The proc to execute (provide this or a block, but not both).
     )

     scheduler = Workers::Scheduler.new(
       :logger => nil,                   # Ruby logger instance.
       :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.
     )

     actor = Workers::Actor.new(
       :logger => nil,                   # Ruby logger instance.
       :dedicated => false,              # If true, the actor runs with a worker pool that has one thread.
       :pool => Workers.pool,            # The workers pool used to execute events.
-      :mailbox => Workers::Mailbox.new # The mailbox used to receive events.
+      :mailbox => Workers::Mailbox.new, # The mailbox used to receive events.
-      :registry => Workers.registry    # The registry used to store references to named workers.
+      :registry => Workers.registrym    # The registry used to store references to named workers.
       :name => nil                      # The name of the worker.
     )